ons-cherif/Covid19-New-Cases-Classification/README.md

 Being familiar with Microsoft Azure and how it works, it was pretty simple to run this project.<br>

-We just need to install required libraries already been gathered within the requirements.txt file under the starter_file directory.
-I used the Microsoft Azure ML Studio embedded Terminal to run `pip install -r requirements.txt` and install the desired packages. <br>

-But, if this were our first project using Microsoft Azure, we just need to follow the below steps:<br>

-### Create a Microsoft Azure account: Since it's a Udacity project, I used the already existing Microsoft subscription `Udacity CloudLabs Sub - 15` and a resource group `aml-quickstarts-141033`.
+Since it's a Udacity project, there is an existing Microsoft subscription `Udacity CloudLabs Sub - 15` and a resource group `aml-quickstarts-141033`, but for my case I used my personal Microsoft Azure.

+We can resume this envioronement set up to three major sections:<br>

 ### Create a Workspace: